Shared repairs and maintenance

 Ask friends and neighbours if they know someone they trust.
 Be wary of people who phone or knock on the door, especially if they want you to sign you up on the spot.
 Beware of flyers through the door, especially if they only have a contact phone number.

 There is no list of recommended contractors.
 We cannot recommend individual traders.
-However, we recommend using tradespeople who are members of professional trade schemes or can be found on the Trusted Traders scheme and the following resources can be useful for home owners to find reputable contractors.
+However, we recommend using tradespeople who are members of professional trade schemes or can be found on the Trusted Traders scheme.
+The following resources can be useful for finding reputable contractors.

 Edinburgh Trusted Trader